 A Sermon on Ephesians 1:4Read more

-The doctrine of election requires a reverent approach.
-We are on holy ground concerning this topic.
+The doctrine of election requires a reverent approach and the listener is on holy ground concerning this topic.
 Christians have often done great injustice in an argumentative style.
-From this sermon Dr. Martyn Lloyd-Jones explores this crucial doctrine, and like the apostle Paul, simply states this doctrine without arguing for it.
-The Bible is uninterested in giving a philosophical explanation and according to Romans 9 reproves us when we begin to argue against God’s sovereign choice in election.
-Listen as Dr. Lloyd-Jones explores this doctrine throughout Scripture, including John 6, 15, 17; 2 Thessalonians 2:13-14; 1 Peter 1:2.
-It is wise, says Lloyd-Jones, to look to authorities in church history, great Christian theologians, evangelists and preachers who have held fast to God's sovereign choice.
-Even with his strong defense of the Reformed position, is one saved by their position on this important question?
-Happily Lloyd-Jones answers, “no.” But, he argues, there is great comfort, security, and joy bound up with knowing God has set His love upon you before the foundation of the world.
+From this sermon on being chosen by God from Ephesians 1:4 titled “Chosen in Him,” Dr. Martyn Lloyd-Jones explores this crucial doctrine, and like the apostle Paul, he simply states this doctrine without arguing for it.
+The Bible is uninterested in giving a philosophical explanation and, according to Romans 9, reproves the Christian when they begin to argue against God’s sovereign choice in election.
+Listen as Dr. Lloyd-Jones explores this doctrine throughout Scripture, including John 6, 15, 17; 2 Thessalonians 2:13–14; and 1 Peter 1:2.
+It is wise, says Dr. Lloyd-Jones, to look to authorities in church history, great Christian theologians, evangelists, and preachers who have held fast to God’s sovereign choice.
+Even with his strong defense of the Reformed position, he asks if one is saved by their position on this important question.
+Happily Dr. Lloyd-Jones answers, “no.” But, he argues, there is great comfort, security, and joy bound up with knowing God has set His love upon His children before the foundation of the world.

 Additional Scripture Translations